 Date Торіс Issue / Comment / Concern Staff Comment Has this been Addressed?
 How?
-Paul Edgar Tiny homes, We could create and build new master This policy question is scheduled for the The Planning Clustered, Safe planned communities within a November 28, 2022 January 9, 2023 Planning Commission supported 11.1.22 email & Rest Manufactured Home Commission meeting a recommendation to 11.10.22 email Communities Park mindset of design, with conventional the City Commission 11.23.22 email and most importantly, affordable manufactured for a work plan on this topic.
-A Planning/City 1.9.23 public homes, prefabbed modular homes and Commission joint work testimony also create communities of where very, session is scheduled for · very affordable tiny homes of under 200 March 2023 to review Sq.
+Paul Edgar 11.1.22 email 11.10.22 email 11.23.22 email 1.9.23 public testimony Tiny homes, Clustered, Safe & Rest Communities We could create and build new master planned communities within a Manufactured Home Park mindset of design, with conventional and most importantly, affordable manufactured homes, prefabbed modular homes and also create communities of where very, very affordable tiny homes of under 200 Sq.
 Ft. with post and beam.
-We need the the policy codes and zoning for building communities recommendations of of all sizes, that have one thing in Package #2 of Leg 22- common, that permanent and semi- 01 permanent dwelling/houses - structures that are under \$100,000 Jim Nicita Tiny Supporting more infill within Oregon City's As part of the June 30, 2023 code The Planning homes/ADUs, core is a great opportunity to increase the amendments, Oregon City now allows Commission supported 1.9.23 emails cost of housing supply in an area with transit and detached duplexes and triplexes, if one of the a recommendation to development amenities.
-There are lots of open areas units is older than five years old.
-Detached the City Commission 1.9.23 public within Mcloughlin that can support units can additionally be developed though for a work plan on this testimony additional small units.
-It also gives young the middle housing land division process. topic.
-A Planning/City families the ability to invest in the housing ADUs and Duplexes were also added to the Commission joint work market with more affordable options.
-Cost permitted uses of the Mixed-Use Corridor session is scheduled for of development (fees, SDc) is still a big zone.
-The current system development fee March 2023 to review barrier for this to occur for ADUs and middle housing units is a base the policy fee of \$25,167 and is currently not calculated recommendations of on the size of the unit.
-Package #2 of Leg 22- 01
+We need the codes and zoning for building communities of all sizes, that have one thing in common, that permanent and semi- This policy question is scheduled for the November 28, 2022 January 9, 2023 Planning Commission meeting The Planning Commission supported a recommendation to the City Commission for a work plan on this topic.
+A Planning/City Commission joint work session is scheduled for March 2023 to review the policy recommendations of Package #2 of Leg 22- 01 Jim Nicita 1.9.23 emails Tiny homes/ADUs, cost of permanent dwelling/houses - structures that are under \$100,000 Supporting more infill within Oregon City's core is a great opportunity to increase the housing supply in an area with transit and As part of the June 30, 2023 code amendments, Oregon City now allows detached duplexes and triplexes, if one of the The Planning Commission supported a recommendation to 1.9.23 public testimony 1.23.23 public testimony & emails development amenities.
+There are lots of open areas within Mcloughlin that can support additional small units.
+It also gives young families the ability to invest in the housing market with more affordable options.
+Cost of development (fees, SDc) is still a big barrier for this to occur units is older than five years old.
+Detached units can additionally be developed though the middle housing land division process.
+ADUs and Duplexes were also added to the permitted uses of the Mixed-Use Corridor zone.
+The current system development fee for ADUs and middle housing units is a base fee of \$25,167 and is currently not calculated on the size of the unit. the City Commission for a work plan on this topic.
+A Planning/City Commission joint work session is scheduled for March 2023 to review the policy recommendations of Package #2 of Leg 22- 01